luckylukenft/boredapesolanaclub/index.markdown

 The [Bored Ape Solana Club][bored-ape-solana-club] is an NFT (non-fungible token) collection of 6001 Bored Apes that are stored in the Solana blockchain.
-[Solana][solana] is one of the fastest blockchain in the world, and it has low transaction fees, this why Solana fits perfectly in the NFT space.
+[Solana][solana] is one of the fastest blockchain in the world, and it has low transaction fees, this is why Solana chain fits perfectly in the NFT space.

 Each Solana Bored Ape has a token id and different attributes that make each Bored Ape unique.
 You can see all attributes and tokens of the Bored Apes in the [Bored Ape Solana Club Rarity Tool][rarity-tool] developed by community members.
 All NFT's has been drawn handmade and each owner has ownership rights of his Bored Apes.
-One of the main targets of this project is to provide real life utilities to members, for instance the giveaway every day: diners, gas, adult beverages, theater tickets, sushi, pizza, massages, random prizes, self-care, etc.
+One of the main targets of this project is to provide real life utilities to members, for instance, the DAO ADMINS giveaway every day: diners, reimburse gas ticket to fill your tank, adult beverages, theater tickets, sushi, pizza, massages, self-care items, random prizes, etc.

 There is also a [Bored Ape Frame Maker][frame-maker] where you can download your membership accreditation by selecting your Bored Ape Solana club token id.